JRRS1982/TutorialProjects/reactRedux/videos/README.md

 // in root of the project
 npm install
 npm start
-// on web browswer of your choice navigate to http://localhost:3000/
+// on web browser of your choice navigate to http://localhost:3000/
 ```

 ### <a name="screenshots"> UML / Screenshots / Documentation</a>